cvipdnn/grad-cam/README.md

 # keras-gradcam
 Keras implementation of GradCAM.
-Comparing to its original implementation: https://github.com/eclique/keras-gradcam, the major fix is to support Tensorflow 2.0 and above.
+Comparing to its original implementation: https://github.com/eclique/keras-gradcam, the major fix is to support Tensorflow 2.0 and above by using custom gradient.

 To run script: `python grad_cam.py </path/to/img>`.